 Protect Residents in the Common Areas

-A key element of your HOAs umbrella liability insurance is common area liability.
+A key element of your HOAs excess liability insurance is common area liability.
 Maintain the common areas to reduce the risk of injuries and accidents.
 Ensure that barbecue and picnic areas, swimming pools, and workout areas comply with local regulations and maintain everything for safe, proper operation.

 Common areas are where many injuries occur, so establishing publicly visible rules and regulations for those areas will help reduce liability risk for the HOA.
 In addition, enforcement should be consistent so that there is no perception of impropriety.